-If there are external objects that have a real extension and shape, it must be either the object.
+•both tangible and visible extension and shape.
+The third option seems absurd; and no-one has ever maintained that a single object has two utterly dissimilar kinds of extension and shape.
+So only one of the two is really in the object, while the other extension and shape are ideal- \cdot i.e. are in the mind and not in the object.
 But which of the two should be awarded the reality prize?
 There is no basis for any answer.
-No reason can be given for selecting the perceptions of sight as real and declaring that those of touch are only ideal, or for selecting the perceptions of touch as real and declaring those of sight to be only ideal.
+No reason can be given for •selecting the perceptions of sight as real and declaring that those of touch are only ideal, or for •selecting the perceptions of touch as real and declaring those of sight to be only ideal.
 Anyone who is convinced that the objects of sight are only ideas has just as much reason to believe the same of the objects of touch.